Last Updated on November 1, 2023 by Create Better Health

-Making breakfast ahead of time is a great way to ease into a new routine.
-Give these 5 make ahead breakfast ideas a try to make your morning schedule flow with ease.
-Click on the recipe cards at the bottom of this post for printable versions.
-Enjoy!
+Making breakfast ahead of time is a great way to start your school day off on the right foot.
+Give these 5 quick and easy, healthy make-ahead breakfast ideas a try to make your morning schedule flow with ease.

 1. Cinnamon Oatmeal Pancakes